-18. Does any institution with which you are, or have been, associated as a director or shareholder hold, or has it ever held or applied for, a licence or equivalent authorisation to conduct any business activity?
+18. Does any institution with which you are, or have been, associated as a director and/or shareholder and/or beneficial owner hold, or has it ever held or applied for, a licence or equivalent authorisation to conduct any business activity?
 If so, give particulars.
 If any such application was refused or was withdrawn after it was made or if an authorisation was revoked, give particulars: